The background of establishing our CSR

 By establishing a long-range plan, targets can now be established not by forecasting (approach based on accumulation of actions) but by backcasting, an approach that sets the vision to be achieved as the starting point and focuses on what must be done to achieve it.
 This has led to the introduction of more challenging activities.

 In defining the social responsibilities a global company should fulfill, a review was also conducted on the 17 goals and 169 targets defined under the SDGs, to examine the Fujifilm Group's business opportunities and its negative impact on society.
-The review showed that nine out of the 17 goals were recognized as goals that enable Fujifilm to make major contributions to achieving its SDGs, and concrete measures to achieve these goals were defined.
+The review showed that ten out of the 17 goals were recognized as goals that enable Fujifilm to make major contributions to achieving its SDGs, and concrete measures to achieve these goals were defined.

 Assessment of the 15 Priority Issues in Six Areas